Guide To Making Your Own Baby Food

 After each batch of baby food was finished, I would pour the food into 1 oz ice cube trays for freezing.
 A few times per week I will put together various meals in containers and then place them into the refrigerator.
 This will soften the cubes prior to heating in the microwave for a few seconds before serving.

-Do not hesitate adding herbs or spices to your baby food.
+I also like to add spices to the baby food.
 Cinnamon to your sweet potatoes, basil to your carrots and squash, or ginger to your spinach and beets.
-Your baby might appear to not enjoy these unique flavors at first.
-Don't become discouraged!
+Your baby might appear to not enjoy these unique flavors at first, but don't become discouraged!
 Put the food in the refrigerator and try again at the next feeding.
 Your baby will get used to the taste and will eventually gobble up his home-made meal.

 Below are my three favorite baby food puree blends.